OnionIoT/lv_example/openwrt/README.md

 # How to compile lv_example using OpenWRT build system

-> Instructions on compiling lv_example package for Omega2 platform from source code in github repo specified by `PKG_SOURCE_URL` variable in the `Makefile` in this directory.
+What follows are instructions on compiling lv_example package for Omega2 platform from source code in github repo specified by `PKG_SOURCE_URL` variable in the `Makefile` in this directory.

+This might take some time and be work intensive!

+**A quicker option to get this code compiled for the Omega2 Dash is to use the OpenWRT SDK with Docker.
+It's really simplified by a script we've made available.
+See more details [here](https://github.com/OnionIoT/lv_example#using-docker-to-compile-for-the-omega2-dash).**

+## The Instructions

 First add this makefile to the Onion feed in the build system: